vasilevp/vasilevp.github.io/pages/cv.md

 Responsibilities:

-- Took part in implementing algorithms for object detection and control of a loaded quadcopter
+- Took part in implementing algorithms for object detection and control of a loaded quadcopter drone

 Technologies used: